 Ronald Frederick Walter; Sergeant/ Wireless Operator/Air Gunner; age 21; R.A.F.V.R.

 William Atkinson Cockburn; Sergeant/Air Gunner; age 23; R.A.F.V.R.

 Gordon Leonard Hills; Flying Officer/ Air Gunner; age 20; R.A.F.V.R.

 Terence Frank Bolter; Flying Officer/Air Bomber; age 21.

 ‘Terry’ Terence Frank Bolter, successfully parachuted from the aircraft and could see the aircraft in flames, disintegrating before crashing.
 With his ability to speak French he was able to find help with Belgium patriots and joined the escape chain of the ‘Comet Line’ through Belgium, France, Spain and Gibraltar.
 From where he flew back to England, arriving on the 24th June 1944, Terry landed at Whitchurch, Bristol.
 The ‘message’ was sent to his helpers that ‘The red & blue tie has arrived.’
 Terry has given interviews, which can be found on-line, about his escape and the kindness and help shown to him.
 In 1990, he returned to Belgium to meet some of his Belgium helpers.

 Frank Shaw survived the crash.
-He was arrested on the 6th July 1977, near Dinant.
+He was arrested on the 6th July 1944, near Dinant.
 On the 24th July 1944, he was sent to Stalag Luft 1 in Barth.
 Prisoner Number: 4709.
-Released in May 1945, and repatriated to England, he remained in the R.A.F.V.R. until relinquishing his commission in February 1954.
+Released in May 1945, and repatriated to England, he remained in the R.A.F.V.R. until relinquishing his commission in February 1954. (read his story below)